 Asking your loved one right off the bat whether they have hearing loss may not go down too well.
 So consider starting by telling them what you’ve noticed.
 Perhaps you’ve been turning the volume on the TV up for them, raising your voice, repeating yourself and rephrasing things so that they’ll understand what’s being said.
 Then ask them if they’ve noticed any changes in their hearing, all the while letting them know that hearing loss is something that affects a lot of people of all ages.

-Tell them about what you’ve learnt about hearing aids today
+Tell them about what you’ve learned about hearing aids today

 Often those with hearing loss are hesitant to accept it because they are worried about having to wear hearing aids, expecting them to be uncomfortable, difficult to work, unsightly and ultimately, not that effective.
 Do some research into modern hearing aids so you can confidently tell your loved one how they are discreet, easy to use pieces of technology that come with a range of features to suit all lifestyles.